Prices verified July 13, 2026

 Verdict

 Lifeforce positions itself as the longevity / healthspan platform for the Bryan-Johnson-curious.
-Full baseline labs, hormone optimisation, GLP-1 if appropriate, peptide stack, ongoing concierge.
+Full baseline labs, hormone optimization, GLP-1 if appropriate, peptide stack, ongoing concierge.
 Premium pricing; not designed as a weight-loss-only product.

 Pros